Are you a human doing or a human being?

 Seemingly inactive states of mind can be an incubation period for future bursts of creativity.
 Keeping busy can be a very effective defence mechanism for warding off disturbing thoughts and feelings.
 But by resorting to manic-like behaviour we suppress the truth of our feelings and concerns, consciously or unconsciously avoiding periods of uninterrupted, freely associative thoughts.
 Yet unconscious thought processes can generate novel ideas and solutions more effectively than a conscious focus on problem solving.”

 Mindfulness can also enhance attentiveness, something that Psychology Professor David Strayer of the University of Utah describes as the Holy Grail.
 Doing too much can disrupt your focus and attention.

 “Attention is the holy grail,” Mr. Strayer says.
 “Everything that you’re conscious of, everything you let in, everything you remember and you forget, depends on it.”

 Professor Strayer says that understanding how attention works could help in the treatment of a host of maladies, like attention deficit disorder, schizophrenia and depression.
 And he says that on a day-to-day basis, too much digital stimulation can “take people who would be functioning O.K. and put them in a range where they’re not psychologically healthy.

 So, mindfulness creates a healthy life.
-However, because of the potential negative impact of the practice of mindfulness as previously mentioned, would it not be useful to find a quick way to revert to being, simply existing, in that space we call nothing?
-Finding the space between, then, now and there, which I like to think of as the interrupt, ie, the indifference, the nothingness.
+However, because of the potential negative impact of the practice of mindfulness as previously mentioned.
+Would it not be useful to find a quick way to revert to being?
+Simply existing, in that space we call nothing?
+Finding the space between, then, now and there, which I like to think of as the interrupt.
+The indifference, the nothingness.